Adolphus Cambridge, 1st Marquess of Cambridge: Death

-Lord Cambridge died, aged fifty-nine, after an intestinal operation in October 1927 at a Shrewsbury nursing home, while preparations were being made for another public royal visit to the town (which was consequently cancelled) by his nephew, the Prince of Wales (later King Edward VIII).
-He was first buried at St George's Chapel and later transferred to the Royal Burial Ground, Frogmore.
+Lord Cambridge died, aged fifty-nine, after an intestinal operation in October 1927 at a Shrewsbury nursing home, while preparations were being made for another public royal visit to the town (which was consequently cancelled) by his nephew, the Prince of Wales (later Edward VIII).
+He was first buried at St George's Chapel at Windsor Castle and later transferred to the Royal Burial Ground, Frogmore.
 His elder son, the Earl of Eltham, succeeded him as Marquess of Cambridge.